WindowsAzure-TrainingKit/HOL-GettingStartedWindowsAzureStorage/HOL.md

 1. [Exercise 4 - Introducing SAS (Shared Access Signature)](#Exercise4)
 1. [Exercise 5 - Updating SAS to use Stored Access Policies](#Exercise5)

 > **Note:** Each exercise is accompanied by a starting solution.
-These solutions are missing some code sections that are completed through each exercise.
-Therefore, start solutions will not necessarily work running them directly.
+These solutions are missing some code sections that are to be completed throughout each exercise and therefore will not necessarily work if you run them directly.
-Inside each exercise you will also find an end folder where you find the resulting solution you should obtain after completing the exercises.
+Inside each exercise you will also find an end folder with the solution you should obtain after completing the exercises.
 You can use this solution as a guide if you need additional help working through the exercises.

 Estimated time to complete this lab: **60** minutes.